phillycowboy/Click_rails_project/spec.md

  The application is pretty DRY
  Limited logic in controllers
- Views use helper methods if appropriate
- Views use partials if appropriate
+ Views use helper methods if appropriate - before action in the controllers where you are repeating code Views use partials if appropriate Photo and Comment, Possibly new user?